-News of virtuoso, master trombonist, composer Raul de Souza’s death sent shockwaves throughout Brazil and the international music community.
+News of virtuoso, master trombonist, composer Raul de Souza’s death sent shockwaves throughout his homeland and the international music community.
 “With great pain, the family communicates the death of Raul de Souza tonight in France.
 “Guerriero,” as always, fought until the end of his forces against cancer.
 Our Brazilian hero left for eternity, leaving for everyone his greatest legacy, his music.
-We are immensely grateful for the support that all of you have always shown,” wrote de Souza’s family in his obituary.
+We are immensely grateful for the support that all of you have always shown,” wrote de Souza’s family.

 De Souza cites the jazz trombonists Frank Rosolino, J.J.
-Johnson, and John Coltrane as primary influences.
+Johnson, and John Coltrane as some of his primary influences.

 In the early 60s, de Souza was (briefly) a member of Sérgio Mendes’ revolutionary Bossa Rio Sextet and Manfredo Fest’s (pop-oriented) Bossa Rio.
 In 1965, he recorded his first album as a leader titled Raulzinho, A Vontade Mesmo (At Ease) for RCA.

 De Souza was part of a wave of Brazilian artists that migrated to the U.S. on the heels of Stan Getz’s Jazz Samba (1962) and Getz/Gilberto (1964).
 When Airto Moreira and Flora Purim moved to the U.S. in 1968, they encouraged the trombonist to be part of their band.
 In a past interview, de Souza said he came to the U.S. seeking “better monetary conditions” and “recognition.”